LIBRARY BLOG

 A Million Little Pieces by James Frey

-James Frey published this memoir that was later revealed to have made up some and overexaggered pivotal details of his drug addiction and recovery.
-It can still be purchased, though Frey faced public backlash for his unauthenticity—including a very memorable chastizing on the Oprah Winfrey show by the showrunner herself!
+James Frey published this memoir that was later revealed to have made-up and overexaggered pivotal details of his drug addiction and recovery.
+It can still be purchased, though Frey faced public backlash for his unauthenticity—including a very memorable chastizing on the Oprah Winfrey Show by the showrunner herself!

 Mutant Message Down Under by Marlo Morgan